onox/orka/README.md

 of OpenGL 4.6.
 There are no bindings for fixed function functionality that is deprecated or functions that have been superseded by newer extensions.

+- **EGL**.
+Thick bindings for EGL are provided to create a surfaceless context for rendering without the presence of a windowing system.

 - **GLFW 3**.
 Provides bindings for [GLFW 3.x][url-glfw].
 This
 is a library for creating windows with an OpenGL context on them.
 It also provides functionality for capturing user input on keyboard, mouse, and